duydao/Text-Pastry/README.md

 ### Generate a bunch of UUIDs ###

 The UUID/uuid command supports the newly introduced x-arg.
-Use this command to generte 100 UUIDs:
+Use this command to create 100 UUIDs:

 ```
     UUID x100